frankprogrammer/qmk_userspace/README.md

 # <font color="#6796e6">0: Graphite Lower</font>

-I use the Graphite keyboard layout https://github.com/rdavison/graphite-layout.
+I use the [Graphite keyboard layout](https://github.com/rdavison/graphite-layout).
 The main homerow keys are NRTS and HAEI, so all layers are focused around these positions.
 I originally used Colemak DH, which was a massive improvement over QWERTY, but still had some awkward combinations.

 <font color="#A6E22E">**Ctrl Z**</font> gives me quick access to Undo and Redo is mapped to the same key one layer up.